 The Center for British & Irish Studies Room (CBIS Room) is located on the fifth floor of Norlin Library (room M549).
 Its primary purpose is to host University-sponsored academic programs and events related to the study of British and Irish culture, history, and society, including the global history and legacy of the British empire.
 Inquiries or reservation requests should be directed to Brandy Minardi (firstname.lastname@example.org).

 Services & Facilities

-The CBIS Room is primarily a classroom for seminars related to British and Irish life, culture, and history.
-It is also available for University-sponsored programs related to these studies at no charge with the approval of the Director of CBIS.
-The room may also be available to rent by University-sponsored programs not related to these studies at a fee of $200 per use/day.
+The CBIS Room is dedicated to hosting University-sponsored academic programs and events related to British and Irish studies, with the approval of the Director of the Center for British & Irish Studies.
+The room may also be available to rent for University-sponsored events not related to these studies for a base fee of $250 per use/day.

 - Norlin Security (Norlin S205, 303/492-5527) is responsible for opening the Room and elevator to the 5th floor for events.

 - The CBIS Room is wheelchair-accessible from the west entrance of Norlin library via elevator to the 5th floor.
 ADA restroom access is available on the 3rd floor, SE corner.

 - Visitors should check with campus parking for availability.
 Lot 380, north of Norlin Library, is available for metered parking after 5:00pm Monday-Friday and on weekends.